PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 On a synthetic 2,000-FullyConnected graph, a 15-run median changed from 0.053744s to 0.050637s (1.06x).
 No model conversion or inference was run.

+Split planning now materializes the shared index's first-producer map once and passes it through split-point discovery, range validation, and manifest-edge construction.
+Partition candidate dead-branch liveness still preserves the same pruning contract, but a range whose complete operator stream is required reuses its first input/output/boundary collections; only an actually pruned range repeats them.
+One-scan instrumentation and the complete focused split selection pass 22 tests.
+The full 2,000-op/20-partition plan report matches checkpoint `03d0177` exactly; a 15-run median changed from 0.120941s to 0.113134s (1.07x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted